Google does not index every site on the internet.

 Improve the Value of Content Assets

-Focus on answering a specific query, solve a real-life problem for someone’s online search, and do it better than your competitors and you will win traffic.
+Focus on answering a specific query, solving a real-life problem for someone's online search, and doing it better than your competitors, and you will win traffic.

 If you want to rank for competitive terms, you will need to work page by painstaking page.